 After five days in Heito Camp, the POWs were put to work and cleared rocks so that the land could be used to grow crops.
 The POWs worked in teams of five.
 Each team was expected to load three boxcars of ballast a day.
 Each car held ten tons of ballast.
 Ralph’s team was expected to meet this quota.
 If Ralph’s team or any other POW team did not meet the required quota, they were beaten.

 The beatings took place as the POWs entered the camp.
 Those men selected, who the Japanese decided were “slackers” and selected for beatings, were pulled out of line as the POWs returned to the camp.
 Three or four guards dragged the POWs to a water trough.
 The man was thrown into the trough and held underwater.
-When the Japanese were done with this portion of the punishment, the POWs were taken into the guardhouse and beaten on their shoulders and backs and legs by Lt.
+When the Japanese were done with this portion of the punishment, the POWs were taken into the guardhouse and beaten on their shoulders and backs, and legs by Lt.
 Tamaki.
 After two or three days of beatings, the POWs were released.

 Within days of arriving at the camp, ten Americans came down with what was called by the British POW doctor as “brain fever.”
 Since the doctor had no medicine to treat the sick, they died.
 Lt.
 Tamaki called the British and American POWs together.
 He asked the POWs how many had a fever.
 About fifty or sixty raised their hands.
 He told the POWs that the camp cemetery was very large and that he attended to put as many of them in it as he could.

 The POWs at Heito suffered from beriberi and dysentery because of the poor diet.
 It is not known when Ralph came down with “brain fever.”
 What is known is that T/4 Ralph Madison died on Formosa on Wednesday, January 17, 1945.
 Sgt.
-John Massimino of B Company, who was friends with Ralph, was on the detail that buried Ralph at Tomon Cemetery in Takao, Formosa.
+John Massimino, B Company, who was friends with Ralph, was on the detail that buried Ralph at Tomon Cemetery in Takao, Formosa.

 The remains of the POWs buried at Tomon Cemetery were later disinterred by American Graves Registration and moved to another location possibly the American Graves Registration Mausoleum in Shanghai, China.
 His remains were positively identified.
 At his family’s request, T/4 Ralph A. Madison’s remains were buried at the American Military Cemetery in Honolulu, Hawaii.